 Purbeck Walling can be used for drystone walls or set in mortar.
 Being a natural stone the shades can vary from cream to ginger and grey.
-The individual pieces vary in size to add to the natural beauty of a drystone wall.
+The individual pieces are random sizes with a split/natural face to add to the natural beauty of a drystone wall.

 Each tonne is enough to make approx 4 square metres of facing.
 (That is to say, a single wall thickness 4 metres long and 1 metre high, or 8 metres long and 50cm high),